nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

     args: <20 byte receiver secp256k1-blake2b-sighash-all lock hash> <20 byte sender secp256k1-blake2b-sighash-all lock hash>
 ```

-When the sender wants to transfer the SUDT to another, he/she needs to create a cheque cell whose lock args includes the receiver’s and sender’s secp256k1-blake2b-sighash-all lock hash.
+When the sender wants to transfer the SUDT to another, he/she needs to create a cheque cell whose lock args includes the receiver’s and sender’s [secp256k1-blake2b-sighash-all](https://github.com/nervosnetwork/ckb-system-scripts/wiki/How-to-sign-transaction#p2pkh) lock hash.
 The receiver can unlock the related cheque cell to get the SUDT and give back the CKB to the sender.

+The receiver can withdraw the asset at any time, as long as the asset is not claimed by the sender.
 When the cheque cell exceeds the lock-up period(6 epochs), the sender can withdraw his/her assets.

 ## Unlock Rules